This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Thinking about boiling sweet potatoes?
-Roasting sweet potatoes might be the most popular way to cook these root vegetables.
-But here’s the thing: boiling is the fastest!
 This technique is much faster than roasting, and it’s great for when you’re including them in a filling or topping in another recipe.
 Here’s what you need to know about how and when to use this cooking method!

 Pot of sweet potatoes with water

-• Add to a pot and cover with 1 inch water.
+• Add to a pot and cover with 1 inch of water.
 Bring the water to a boil.

-• Boil 7 to 12 minutes until fork tender.
+• Boil 7 to 12 minutes until fork-tender.
 The exact timing will depend on the size of the pieces and the age of the sweet potatoes.

 • Drain, then use in recipes as desired.

-How long to boil sweet potatoes, sweet potatoes in strainer
+Diced sweet potatoes in a strainer

-You can use this boiled sweet potatoes recipe as a template for a fast and easy side dish.
+You can use this boiled sweet potato recipe as a template for a fast and easy side dish.
 One tip: make sure to season with a cooking fat like butter or olive oil to bring richness, since the potatoes are not cooked with oil.

 • Add other add-ins like spices and fresh herbs.
-Toss with cumin, garlic powder and a little chili powder for a zingy seasoning blend.
+Toss with cumin, garlic powder, and a little chili powder for a zingy seasoning blend.
 Or add chopped fresh chives or thyme for an herby punch.

-Boiling sweet potatoes, sweet potatoes in a bowl
+Boiled sweet potatoes in a bowl

-Storage info
+Storage Info

 Save this recipe!